Bayesian quantum thermometry based on thermodynamic length: Applications

 \subsection{The thermalizing channel}

 A common scenario in quantum thermometry, is that of a quantum probe subject to a thermalizing channel.
 A thermalizing channel can in general be modelled as induced by a sample-system which is effectively an infinitely large heat reservoir.
 Here we model such an ideal heat reservoir by a heat capacity which, either approximately or by definition, equals a constant value $k_{B}\mathcal{V}$ across the range of relevant temperatures, i.e.,~the sample energy is a linear function of the temperature.
+Note that a constant heat capacity corresponds to the QFI metric $h_{\mathcal{L}}(\theta)=k_{B}\mathcal{V}/\theta^{2}$.
 In this case we can evaluate the thermodynamic length analytically and find

 where for convenience we set $\mathcal{V}=1$.
 The form of the $\text{ {MSD}}$ resulting from this distance function is called the \emph{mean-square logarithmic error} $(\text{ {MSLE}})$.
 The $\text{ {MSLE}}$ can be adopted whenever it can be assumed that the manifold of thermal states is generated via a weak coupling to an infinite heat reservoir.
 In practice this assumption might break down at low temperatures, and more fundamentally there are cases where thermal behaviour cannot be linked to an infinite heat reservoir, e.g.,~the case of subsystem thermalization described by the eigenstate thermalization hypothesis~\cite{Brenes_2020,Ashida_2018_thermalization}.